 The currently preferred choice is the AMD Ryzen 5 5600X.
 It has 6 cores, 12 threads, the cores are fast and it runs on the AM4 platform that will see at least one additional processor series release.
 Its multiplier is unlocked, which means it can be overclocked, and it comes with a cooler that works okay.
 It is strong in all workloads, including games and workstation loads.

-Alternative on the Intel side is the Core i5-11400F.
-Also having 6 cores, it only has 6 threads and uses the socket 1200 that is not guaranteed to see additional upgrade options.
-As a locked processor it can't be overclocked and the stock cooler that comes with it should be replaced.
-It is thus a bit worse than the 5600X, but its performance itself and initial asking price are quite good.
-Gamers targeting high refresh rate gaming will get higher FPS from the Intel Core i5-11600K, an unlocked 6-core processor with 12 threads and our second alternative to the Ryzen processor.
+Alternative on the Intel side is the Core i5-12400.
+It also has 6 cores and 12 threads.
+As a locked processor it can't be overclocked and the stock cooler that comes with it should probably be replaced.
+It is thus a bit more limited than the 5600X, but its performance itself and initial asking price are quite good.
+Gamers targeting high refresh rate gaming will get higher FPS from the Intel Core i5-12600K, an unlocked 6-core processor with 12 threads and our second alternative to the Ryzen processor.

 Workstations with a need for stronger processors should look at the current Ryzen 7, Ryzen 9 or even at Threadripper processors.

 When picking a graphics card the most important factor is again performance in the relevant, non-synthetic benchmarks.
 As collected in our gpu benchmark.
 The only factor resembling the core/thread limit of processors is VRAM: How much memory the card has can be important to run higher settings in games.
 And for tasks like Machine Learning, where more exotic specifications like CUDA cores or Stream processors become relevant.
 Apart from that, picking a gpu involves:

 - Selecting the best modern gpu series that fits into budget, the case and does not need more power than the power supply can provide.